dlr-eoc/prosEO/deploy/proseo-images/README.md

 for the new `application.yml` files:
 - All files except in `proseo-ui-gui` and `proseo-storage-mgr`: Set the database password in the property `spring.datasource.password`.
 - In `proseo-ingestor` and `proseo-storage-mgr`: Set the shared secret in the property `proseo.storageManager.secret`.
+- In `proseo-ingestor`, `proseo-planner` and `proseo-order-mgr`: If logging in an InfluxDB is to be used:
+  - Uncomment the properties under `proseo.log`.
-- In `proseo-ingestor`, `proseo-planner` and `proseo-order-mgr`: Set the InfluxDB authentication token in the property `proseo.log.token`.
+  - Set the InfluxDB authentication token in the property `proseo.log.token`.
+  - Set the correct IP address for the loghost in the property `proseo.log.host`.
+- In `proseo-storage-mgr`: If an S3 backend storage is to be used, the S3 endpoint, the region and the credentials (access key, secret access key) must be configured.

 Changes to the logging configuration may be applied to the `logback.xml` files as needed, however the standard configuration should be a reasonable starting point.